bpython/bpython/README.rst

 Mac OS
 ~~~~~~
 Like Windows, Mac OS does not include a package manager by default.
 If you have installed any
-third-party pacakge manager like MacPorts, you can install it via
+third-party package manager like MacPorts, you can install it via

 .. code-block:: bash